 Teach your child social skills.
 Only children don't benefit from the rough-and-tumble of sibling relationships.
 Still, they can learn about these (losing a game, waiting a turn, joining a group, etc.) through peer interaction.
 To help children succeed in social situations, parents should:

 - Encourage making friends, playing in groups, demonstrate by example how to share, compromise, and show consideration for others.

 - Reward children when they're being considerate and administer consequences when they aren't.

-It’s easy to fall in the trap of being absolutely Foster your child's independence.
+It’s easy to fall into the trap of being absolutely dependent—Foster your child's independence.
 Since only children develop such a close relationship with their parents, some become too reliant on them for moral support, homework help, and entertainment.
 Parents, too, can unknowingly reinforce this dependence.
 An only child needs to learn how to occupy himself and have fun -- the parent doesn't always have to be the entertainer.

 Getting to spend a lot of quality time with your child is one of the many advantages of having a single child, but know when to retreat so that it does not become suffocating.

 Parents of onlies also have to learn that they cannot get hung up on their only child and always make him happy.
-If they dote too much, respond to his every whine, satisfy his every whim, they are going to regret in the long run.
+If they dote too much, respond to his every whine, satisfy his every whim, they are going to regret it in the long run.
 Overindulgence can have serious repercussions.
 Some onlies want to have everything on their own terms.
 They develop a mentality of, "It's either my way or no way at all."

 We have many famous personalities in history and in current times who are only children ...much the same way we have famous people who had a sibling.